rcmdnk/homebrew-file/docs/help.rst

                             Initialize/Update BREWFILE with installed packages.
         set_repo            or -s/--set_repo
                             Set BREWFILE repository (e.g. rcmdnk/Brewfile).
+        set_local           or --set_local
+                            Set BREWFILE to local file.
         pull                Update BREWFILE from the repository.
         push                Push your BREWFILE to the repository. clean               or -c/--clean